tfardet/NNGT/doc/user/tutorial.rst

     deletion of nodes or edges, for which you have to use the functions provided by NNGT.
-    As a general rule, any operation that might alter the graph structure should be done thourgh NNGT and never directly using the underlying library.
+    As a general rule, any operation that might alter the graph structure should be done through NNGT and never directly using the underlying library.

 Apart from this, you can use any analysis or drawing tool from the graph